-To see which improvements are recommended for this property, please turn to page 3.
-You can choose which improvements you want to install and ask for a quote from an authorised Green Deal provider.
-They will organise installation by an authorised Green Deal installer.
-If you move home, the responsibility for paying the Green Deal charge under the credit agreement passes to the new electricity bill payer.
+This report identifies which measures recommended for this property are eligible for Green Deal finance.
+You can choose which measures you want and ask for a quote from an authorised Green Deal provider.
+They will organise installation by an authorised installer.
+You pay for the improvements over time through your electricity bill, at a level no greater than the estimated savings to energy bills.
+If you move home, the Green Deal charge stays with the property and the repayments pass to the new bill payer.